|Punggol LRT Line|

 - 29 Dec 2016: Punggol Point station opens

-Teck Lee station will open in tandem with the area’s surrounding developments.
+Teck Lee station will be opened in the future, in tandem with upcoming developments in the vicinity.

 In the event of a train disruption, shuttle buses will be activated.
-Please refer to this LRT disruption guide for more information.
+Please refer to Punggol LRT Rail Bridging Service for more information.

 |East Loop||West Loop|